ipfabric/docs/docs/System_Administration/Administrative_Interface/System_Update.md

 # System Update

 !!! fail "Clearing Cache Memory"
     Please force refresh your browser cache after an upgrade!
     Depending on your operating system all you need to do is the following key combination:

     Windows: Ctrl + F5
     Mac/Apple: Command + Shift + R
-	Linux: F5
+    Linux: CTRL + SHIFT + R (for Chrome/Chromium based browsers and Firefox)

 ## Access Administrative Interface And Backup The System